alphagov/government-service-design-manual/service-manual/measurement/performanceframework.md

 ###Checklist

-1.Have you installed and configured digital/web analytics 2.Have you configured your web analytics software with the appropriate [conversion funnels?](http://en.wikipedia.org/wiki/Conversion_funnel)
+1. Have you installed and configured digital/web analytics
+2. Have you configured your web analytics software with the appropriate [conversion funnels?](http://en.wikipedia.org/wiki/Conversion_funnel)
-3.Do you have the capability to run user satisfaction surveys?
+3. Do you have the capability to run user satisfaction surveys?
-4.Do you have the capability to do [A/B testing](http://en.wikipedia.org/wiki/Ab_testing) and [multivariate testing?](http://en.wikipedia.org/wiki/Multivariate_testing)
+4. Do you have the capability to do [A/B testing](http://en.wikipedia.org/wiki/Ab_testing) and [multivariate testing?](http://en.wikipedia.org/wiki/Multivariate_testing)
-5.Do you have software installed for monitoring service uptime and performance?
+5. Do you have software installed for monitoring service uptime and performance?
-6.Can you generate custom performance data based on system-generated events?
+6. Can you generate custom performance data based on system-generated events?

 Ensure you own the data and have access to the raw data as well as reports.
 Make sure data is not disposed of after a short period of time.